 Sure.
-Some cable shows stream with an app, like Starz, but continue with the weekly rotation.
+Sure.
+Some cable shows can stream with an app, like Starz, but continue with the weekly rotation like Outlander or Games of Thrones.
 Though, the user can see the latest episode earlier than cable subscribers.

-Who: Winona Ryder, Millie Bobby Brown, and Finn Wolfhard
+Who: Winona Ryder, Millie Bobby Brown, David Harbour, and Finn Wolfhard

 What: Stranger Things brought binge-watching to a whole new level of entertainment.
 The large cast is quite talented.
 The fact that Netflix series won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series speaks well of the casting.

 Let's not forget about the story.
-An unbelievable idea about an upside-down world during the 1980s when kids had more freedom to play on the streets because it was safer.
+It focuses on the unbelievable idea of an upside-down world during the 1980s when kids had more freedom to play on the streets because it was safer.

 Creators and directors Matt Duffer and Ross Duffer spin a tale about a young boy who disappears.
-His mother, his friends, and a police chief do whatever they can to rescue him from the facing horrific forces.
+Trying to rescue him from horrific circumstances, his mother, his friends, and the police chief face terrifying forces.

 The series success brought season 2 with rave reviews, and now we wait for season 3 after a foreboding shot of the upside-down world at the very end of the second season.

 Who: Josh Hartnett, Eva Green, and Timothy Dalton